with Roshi Enkyo O’Hara and Village Zendo Teachers

 If you are not a VZ member please go directly to the Garrison Institute’s website to register.

-The Garrison Institute offers single rooms, double rooms, and a limited number of triple/quad rooms.
-Please note that triple/quad rooms are located on the 4th floor and there is only a limited-use service elevator.
+The Garrison Institute offers single rooms, double rooms, and dorm-style rooms.
+Please note that dorm rooms are located on the 4th floor and there is only a limited-use service elevator.
+See the Garrison Institute registration page for prices.

 • There will be an orientation session at 4:30 pm for those new to a VZ retreat or for anyone who would like a refresher on meditation and Zen form.